 Modifying a Child Custody Order

 You can file a Petition to Modify the Parent-Child Relationship with the court to request changes to a conservatorship or possession order.
-However, the court will grant the request only if the amendment is in the child’s best interest and at least one of these circumstances apply:
+However, the court will grant the child custody modification request only if the amendment is in the child’s best interest and at least one of these circumstances apply:

 - The child is at least 12 and expresses to the court their preference for who they should live with